kushaldas/localpypi/README.md

 ./scripts/updateindex.py
 ```

-Now server the `simple` directory.
+Now serve the `simple` directory using your favorite webserver.

 For a local usage: